Krithikulal13/Karavali-Restaurant-Food-Menu/README.md

 # Karavali Restaurant Food Menu

-A simple food menu webpage built with **HTML5 and CSS3**.
+A simple food menu webpage built with **HTML and CSS**.
 It lets users search food items with prices, and confirm or cancel orders.
 The page has a clean design with a background image and a scrolling hotel name for better appearance.

 ---
 ## Features